Block42World/block42-wallet-unity/README.md

 - [`ERC20ContractController`](Assets/Block42/Wallet/Scripts/Contracts/ContractController.cs): a child class inherited from ContractController that implement all the method of a ERC20 standard token contract.

 ## Demos
-This projects contains a number of demos from basic to intermediate, go to [Demos](Assets/Block42/Wallet/Demos) folder for more details.
+This projects contains a number of demos from basic to intermediate, go to each demo in [Demos](Assets/Block42/Wallet/Demos) folder for more details.
+It's recommended to spend 10 minutes to go through all demos before any integration.

 ## Notes
 - [Nethereum](https://github.com/Nethereum/Nethereum) is used as the .NET integration library for Ethereum here.
 If you already have that in your project, you can safely delete [Plugins](Assets/Block42/Plugins) folder.
 - [Nethereum.Web3](Assets/Block42/Plugins/Nethereum/Nethereum.Web3.dll) is used to demonstrate the difference of using Web3 and UnityRPCRequests in Demo [01-StaticWalletBalance](Assets/Block42/Wallet/Demos/01-StaticWalletBalance).
 If you are not using any Web3 library in your project, you can delete both to save building space.

+## TODO
+- Add ERC721 token contract controller